*Between Midnight and Your Check-in Time*

 The Evening Before Surgery

-◦Water is okay until 4 hours before admission.
+•Clear liquids such as water is okay until 2 hours before admission.

 •Follow bowel preparation instructions, if ordered by your physician.